A Special Use Permit is required for certain activities and events. Examples of events that may need a permit are:

 Public assemblies and events

-There is a non-refundable application fee of $100 for administrative costs and depending on the size of the event, additional fees may be charged at a nominal rate.
-Permit applications must be submitted to the Chief Rangers office no later than 14 days prior to the event.
+There is a non-refundable application fee of $100.00 for administrative costs and depending on the size of the event, additional fees may be charged at a nominal rate.
+Permit applications must be submitted to the Chief Rangers office no later than four days prior to the event.
 All permits must be approved and signed by the Recreation Area Superintendent.

-It is National Park Servicepolicy to allow commercial photography and filming and sound recordings through a permit system.
+It is National Park Service policy to allow commercial photography and filming and sound recordings through a permit system.
 Commercial Filming/Photography permits are required for those activities that generate film, photography or video production for television, motion picture industry, public or private interest.
-Filming of photography that requires a production crew, vehicles, broadcast equipment, props, talent/actors, construction, trailers, housing animals or aircraft will need a permit. other activities requiring a filming permit are those that involve feature films, documentaries, shopping networks, religious telecasts, commercials, infomercials, public television presentation, produce DVDs, CDs, CD-Roms, training videos, sales, education promotions or entertainment.
+Filming or photography that requires a production crew, vehicles, broadcast equipment, props, talent/actors, construction, trailers, housing animals or aircraft will need a permit.
+Other activities requiring a filming permit are those that involve feature films, documentaries, shopping networks, religious telecasts, commercials, infomercials, public television presentation, produce DVD's CD's, CD-Roms, training videos, sales, education, promotions or entertainment.

 Commercial still photography or projects that take place in locations where other members of the public are generally not allowed use a model, set or prop do require a permit.

 Private individuals who are engaged in photography for their own personal use and enjoyment generally do not require a commercial filming permit.
 Check with the park's visitor center or Chief Ranger's office for more information

 The Spotted bat, Euderma maculatum, echolocation calls are audible to the unaided human ear.
 They are listed as a sensitive species of concern in Montana and Wyoming.
 More...